nolus-protocol/nolus-core/doc/adr/20211130-run-priviledged-oracle-instances-for-feeding-external-data.md

-# Start with a centralized oracle as a solution for feeding market data
+# Run priviledged oracle instances as a solution for feeding market data

-- Status: proposal
+- Status: accepted
-- Deciders: the dev team
+- Deciders: the product owner, the dev team
-- Date: 2021-11-30
+- Date: 2021-12-16
 - Tags: oracle market-data

 ## Context and Problem Statement